 Typical Components to Inspect

 The aspect of the structural element to be inspected depends on the material from which it is made.
 Each material has distinctive properties that must be taken into account and assessed during the inspection.
 The following guidelines outline what needs to be reviewed for the materials typically used to construct the structural components of buildings.
-However, the information provided in this post is only generic and should not be treated as complete.
+However, the information provided in this post is only generic and should not be treated as exhaustive.

 Different structural forms are subject to different workmanship problems, and differing sensitivities to failure to meet design intent / robustness requirements.
 This might include, for example, components that are out of plumbing or out of tolerance and joint seating.

 Once the site clearing has been carried out, construction on the field continues.
 It is at this stage that the construction of the substructure is launched.
 Structural and geotechnical engineers are expected to visit the site to ensure that the design objective is fulfilled or achieved.
-Foudation construction just like foundation design is a very complex and difficult subject due to the freakish nature of soils.
+Foundation construction just like foundation design is a very complex and difficult subject due to the freakish nature of soils.

-During construction, owing to the number of unknowns within soil stratas, it is not rare for foundations to be substantially changed to suit the on-site conditions discovered .
+During construction, owing to the number of unknowns within soil strata, it is not rare for foundations to be substantially changed to suit the on-site conditions discovered .
 This is a critical stage of a construction project and needs careful review.
 Any modifications to the design as a result of experiencing unpredictable features within the soil must be carefully checked – and documented – prior to implementation.

 Reinforced Concrete Structures